 Resourcefulness in Planning and Solving Design Challenges

-As TMWRF is an operating wastewater treatment plant, the existing equipment must remain in service as much as possible.
+As TMWRF is an operating wastewater treatment plant, the existing equipment must remain in service during rehabilitation and construction.
 To meet this requirement, Farr West included temporary power in the design and no allowable shutdown in some areas.
 We worked with staff to limit outages to two hours and required the contractor to continually communicate with TMWRF staff throughout scheduled outages.
 Since much of the existing wiring was ancient and outdated, and in conduit and not readily visible for inspection, Farr West developed a unique plan involving continuity testing for the contractor to communicate if bad wiring was located or if a ground wire was missing.
 This method helped to resolve the expensive task of tracing all the wiring in the design phase.

-Lighting contactors were installed in several areas of the plant where fluorescent lights were used.
-With the advent of LED lighting, these contactors are no longer required and a total of five lighting contactors were permanently removed and scrapped.
+Lighting contactors were present in several areas of the plant where fluorescent lights were used.
+With the advent of LED lighting, these contactors are no longer required and a total of five lighting contactors were permanently removed.
 When appropriate, the lighting contactors were removed and the enclosure was kept on the wall as a junction box re-purposed for future use.

 Pioneering in Use of Materials and Methods